iruletheworld/Dq_Visualisation/README.md

 The purpose of this project is to provide an graphic based UI for the user to dynamically visualise and analyse the Clarke Transform and Park Transform for balanced three-phase inputs.

+!!Warning!!

+DO NOT use matplotlib 3.0.2, it causes errors.
+A working version is 2.3.3.

 ## Getting Started

 Type the following in your terminal: